 Prices quoted are for four or five day hunts with two hunters per guide, food and lodging included.

 A booking deposit of one half the total hunt price will hold your place in our 2017/2018 season.
-We give a $250 per hunter discount for groups of four or more.
-We accomodate 8 to 10 hunters per week at the lodge depending on how the parties work out.
+We accommodate 8 to 10 hunters per week at the lodge depending on how the parties work out.
 Add $1000 for one on one guide service.
 Deposits are non-refundable.

 All of our elk hunters must get a non-resident general elk license.
 You can get these online before the March 15 license deadline.
 Apply here: